When to Call a Mobile Mechanic: A Beginner’s Guide

 • Load, wind, and other indicators over their full range, for any inaccuracies

-• Excessive wear of chain drive sprockets and excessive stretch in chain
+• Excessive wear of chain drive sprockets and excessive stretch in the chain

 • Electrical apparatus and signs of pitting or deterioration of controller contactors, limit switches, and pushbutton stations.